frunzeon/Nutrition_Calculator_Apis_mellifera/README.md

 •	Normalized *COMP ortholog* expression
 •	Normalized *α-glucosidase* expression
 - Output:
-A continuous diet score (~1–3) reflecting metabolic state.
+A continuous dietary-response class label (~1–3) reflecting similarity to the molecular reference states used during model development.
 ## 6. **Usage**
 The application is executed in two sequential steps in RStudio:
 - **Step 1 — Environment Setup**